OpenTreeOfLife/treemachine/test-synth/README.md

 # testing synthesis

+**WARNING** these tests are still a work in progress.
+Make sure that you agree that the tag/expected.tre is indeed the tree that should be expected for the inputs before you spend a lot of time trying to figure out why the test is failing.

 **Note** the scripts need `bash` not (`sh` or `dash`)

 Each of the tests here creates an `<test-tag>/out` directory of the output of each treemachine step, and creates a tiny new db called `<test-tag>/test.db`